Mogadishu riots of July 1989: Government raids and detentions

 Witnesses claimed that soldiers searched homes all over the city during the night of the riots, detaining men, committing rape, and plundering.
 Almost 2,000 people were detained during these searches.'
 Consistent gunfire was reported to be heard throughout the night, only becoming sporadic in the afternoon of the next day.'
 President Siad Barre would address the nation on radio about the violence that same afternoon:

 Mogadishu Domestic Service in Somali 1713 GMT 15 July 1989:"In the name of God, the compassionate and merciful: Comrades, yesterday there was a problem.
 Some people died in riots.
 We pray for their souls to rest in peace and for their relatives to be patient.
 We hope that inasmuch as the events were confined to a small area, there will be no more problems.
 Meanwhile the Somali people should remain vigilant and not allow themselves to be worried by such insignificant noises...Stay out of this problem in a pure, stable patriotic and Islamic manner.
 Officers of the Armed Forces and security forces must guard against harming the innocent.
 I repeat: All culprits must be taken to court and innocent people left alone.
 I hope everything is as it should and that the situation cools down."

 The Jazeera Beach Massacre

 The Jazeera Beach Massacre, was a mass execution that took place on 15 July 1989, the day after the main violence.
 According to eyewitness accounts, government troops known as the Red Berets rounded up approximately 48 Isaaq men at random and drove them in trucks to Jazeera Beach, located 20 miles south of Mogadishu.
 The Red Berets ordered the handcuffed prisoners into a sandy gorge and fired point blank into them.
 A young Isaaq man who survived the executions by pretending to be dead and later escaping to the neighboring country of Djibouti was the sole survivor of the massacre.
-The massacre was a highly publicized and controversial event that further fueled tensions in Somalia and contributed to the onset of the Somali Civil War.
+The massacre was a highly publicized and controversial event that further fuelled tensions in Somalia and contributed to the onset of the Somali Civil War.